Chart Color Schemes

 Woronora Heights has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, the estimated population of Woronora Heights is around 2,862 people.
-This reflects a growth since the 2021 Census, which reported a population of 2,781.
-The current estimate was inferred from AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024.
-This resulted in an estimated resident population of 2,830 for Woronora Heights.
-The suburb has a population density ratio of approximately 1,100 persons per square kilometer, which is comparable to averages seen across other locations assessed by AreaSearch.
-Woronora Heights' growth rate since the 2021 Census was 2.9%, exceeding the SA3 area's growth rate of 2.6%.
+As of Nov 2025, the estimated population of the Woronora Heights statistical area (Lv2) is around 2,865.
+This reflects an increase of 84 people since the 2021 Census, which reported a population of 2,781.
+The change was inferred from AreaSearch's estimation of the resident population at 2,830 following examination of ABS's latest ERP data release in June 2024 and address validation since the Census date.
+This results in a density ratio of 1,101 persons per square kilometer, which is relatively inline with averages seen across locations assessed by AreaSearch.
+The Woronora Heights (SA2) experienced a growth rate of 3.0% since the 2021 census, exceeding the SA3 area's growth rate of 2.9%.
+Overseas migration contributed approximately 75.0% of overall population gains during recent periods.

-This makes it a growth leader in the region.
-Overseas migration contributed approximately 75% of overall population gains during recent periods, driving primary population growth.
 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, over this period, the suburb's population is expected to decline overall, shrinking by 106 persons by 2041.
-However, growth across specific age cohorts is anticipated, with the 75 to 84 age group projected to grow by 109 people.
+According to these projections, the area's population is expected to decline by 106 persons by 2041.
+However, growth across specific age cohorts is anticipated, notably a projected increase of 109 people in the 75 to 84 age group.

 Frequently Asked Questions - Population